FaceTime Like A Pro (eBook)

 Why Doesn’t Walmart Accept Apple Pay?

-- Promoting Walmart Pay: Walmart Pay is a QR-based payment system built into the Walmart app.
-By encouraging customers to use Walmart Pay, Walmart keeps shoppers within its own ecosystem, enabling features like digital receipts, personalized deals, and easier returns.
+• Promoting Walmart Pay: Walmart has its own payment system called Walmart Pay, which uses QR codes in the Walmart app.
+By getting customers to use it, Walmart keeps people in its own ecosystem, offering perks like digital receipts, special deals, and easier returns.

-- Data & Customer Insights: When customers use Walmart Pay, Walmart can track purchase behavior more effectively, allowing for better marketing and loyalty programs.
-With Apple Pay, that valuable data would be less accessible.
+• Data & Customer Insights: When shoppers use Walmart Pay, Walmart can see more details about buying habits, which helps them with marketing and loyalty programs.
+Apple Pay, on the other hand, keeps much of that information private.

 Walmart’s official statement: